New FEMA Flood Maps Now in Effect

-The Federal Emergency Management Agency (FEMA) has established the effective date for the new Broward County flood maps will be August 18, 2014.
-After that date, the new maps will be used for flood insurance purposes and for construction projects.
+The new Federal Emergency Management Agency (FEMA) flood maps for Broward County went into effect August 18, 2014.
+The new maps will be used for flood insurance purposes and for construction projects.
 More...

 FEMA Flood Maps Online

-Homeowners and businesses are encouraged to view FEMA’s preliminary flood maps online by using an interactive map tool.
+Homeowners and businesses are encouraged to view FEMA’s new flood maps online by using an interactive map tool.
 Find out if your home or business is in a flood zone.

 SFWMD to Seek FEMA Accreditation of East Coast Protective Levee